Security Guidelines

 Token Lifetime #

-• Short validity period: Maximum 5-15 minutes
+• Short validity period: Typically no more than 15 minutes

 Replay Protection #